dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 ## Proof-of-possession RS Access {#POP}

-If the access method in the completion response authorizations object {{AuthorizationsObject}} was "pop", then the Client creates a JOSE access token per {{JOSEAccessToken}} for each call to the RS, setting the HTTP Authorization header per {{JOSEHTTP}} with the JOSE access token.
+If the access method in the AS Response authorizations object {{AuthorizationsObject}} was "pop", then the Client creates a JOSE access token per {{JOSEAccessToken}} for each call to the RS, setting the HTTP Authorization header per {{JOSEHTTP}} with the JOSE access token.

 A non-normative example of the HTTP request headers follows: